frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

-James Stenson, that same parenting expert, says that parents have to repeat things 500 times for their children, and they only get them on the five hundred and first.
+James Stenson, that same parenting expert, says that parents have to repeat things 500 times for their children, and they only get them on the 501st.
 A lot of your sanctity may be tied up in that repetition of 500 times.

 Johann Wolfgang von Goethe, a famous German philosopher, said, "Treat people as if they were what they ought to be and you help them to become